thomaswelborn/mvc-framework-demonstration/README.md

 ## UI Architecture
 ### Module Structure
-Most modules follow a similar structure with a single controller, and one or more models/views/templates/styles associated with the module controller.
+Most modules follow a similar structure with a single controller and one or more models/views/templates/styles associated with the module controller.
 ```
 + Module
+  - Controller
   - Models
   - Views
-  - Controller
   - Templates
   - Styles
 ```

 ### Router
-The MVC Router is configured for response to window location hash changes, which trigger a module to render inside the application.
+The MVC Router is configured for response to window location hash changes which trigger associated modules to render inside the application.
 ```
 Index: `/`
 Login: `/account/login`